donkuri/learn-mathematics/index.md

 ### Basic Number Theory

 We now move to the *Queen of Mathematics*, as Gauss used to say.
 Basic number theory is a subject that tends to be dismantled and studied in different parts of mathematics.
 But number theory is too beautiful to be dismembered so, and I think it is crucial to study it to better understand further examples in higher mathematics, notably in abstract algebra.
-The following book is well suited to introducing the elementary parts of the theory, those that do not use analysis or abstract algebra:
+The following book is well suited to introducing the elementary parts of the theory, those parts of the subject that do not use analysis or abstract algebra:

 **[Elementary Number Theory](https://www.amazon.com/Elementary-Number-Theory-Its-Application/dp/0321500318/)**, *Kenneth H. Rosen*